siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Cognos/overview.md

 # IBM Cognos - Overview

 Cognos software includes business intelligence and performance management solutions.
-The Cognos plug-in for IBM UrbanCode Deploy includes steps to import and export content to and from the Cognos content store.
+The Cognos plug-in for IBM DevOps Deploy includes steps to import and export content to and from the Cognos content store.

 To add the Cognos plug-in steps to processes, click **Reporting > Cognos** in the step palette of the process editor.